TissueMAPS/TissueMAPS/docs/user_guide.rst

 Accessing data
 ^^^^^^^^^^^^^^

 Data can be accessed via models classes implemented in :mod:`tmlib.models`.
-Since the data is stored (or referenced) in a database, a database connection must be established.
+Since data is stored (or referenced) in a database, a database connection must be established.
 This is achieved via the :class:`MainSession <tmlib.models.utils.MainSession>` or :class:`ExperimentSession <tmlib.models.utils.ExperimentSession>`, depending on whether you need to access models derived from :class:`MainModel <tmlib.models.base.MainModel>` or :class:`ExperimentModel <tmlib.models.base.ExperimentModel>`, respectively.

 Model classes are implemented in form of `SQLAlchemy Object Relational Mapper (ORM) <http://docs.sqlalchemy.org/en/rel_1_1/orm/index.html>`_.
 For more information please refer to the `ORM tuturial <http://docs.sqlalchemy.org/en/latest/orm/tutorial.html>`_.